-Run a practice evacuation regularly to ensure that everybody continues to be familiar with what they have to do.
-The MFS recommends that you practise your home evacuation every 6 months.
+Do a practice evacuation regularly to ensure that everybody continues to be familiar with what they have to do.
+The MFS recommends that you practice your home evacuation every six months.

 - Get out as quickly as possible.
 The key is to stay low and crawl under the smoke to the nearest door, alerting and assisting others as you go.
 Close doors behind you to slow the fire’s growth.

 - If you are in bed, roll out onto the floor and crawl to the door.
-If it's shut feel the door with the back of your hand.
-If it's hot then you must use another exit, probably the window.
-If you can't open the window to escape then break the glass and cover the window sill with a blanket to protect from broken glass.
+If it is shut feel the door with the back of your hand.
+If it’s hot then you must use another exit, probably the window.
+If you can’t open the window to escape then break the glass and cover the window sill with a blanket to protect you from the broken glass.
 Once you are out knock on the outside of windows to wake anyone left inside.